I have waited for thy salvation, O LORD

 The animation is to help show the Hebrew text underneath.

-The meaning of my full name is “The Noble Angel of God’s Grace.”
+Concerning the Hebrew: the meaning of my full name is “The Noble Angel of God’s Grace.”
 I put that into Google Translate, it comes out in Hebrew as "המלאך האצילי של חסד אלוהים”

 Click here for a Bit of Heavenly Humor